aryan-bansal/Pix-TaC-Toe/README.md

 ## Installation

+- To get started with Pix-TaC-Toe, ensure you have `SDL2` and `SDL_image` libraries installed on your system.
-To get started with Pix-TaC-Toe!, clone the repository and build the project using the provided Makefile:
+- Clone the repository and build the project using the provided Makefile:

 ```bash
 git clone https://github.com/aryan-bansal/Pix-TaC-Toe.git
 cd Pix-TaC-Toe
 make
 ```

-Ensure you have SDL2 and SDL_image libraries installed on your system.

 After building the project, run the executable from the `game` directory: